aprGitHub/c4p2/README.md

 * Copy and paste the R code from the corresponding R file into the text box at the appropriate point in the peer assessment.

 # R Code
-There is a sub-routine (`downloadAndUnzip.R`) that allows to download, unzip, and load the data into an R object, a data frame, that combines both NEI and SCC.
-The function was made ad-hoc for this particular data.
-This sub-routine is being used for all the routines required in this assignment: `plot1.R`,..., `plot6.R` (see line `source("downloadAndUnzip.R")`).
-Next, each routine works with a particular sub-set of the data and the required plot is yielded.
+In this folder there is a sub-routine (`downloadAndUnzip.R`) that allows to download, unzip, and load the data into an R object, a data frame, that combines both NEI and SCC.
+The function was made ad-hoc for this particular task.
+This sub-routine is being used for all the routines required in this assignment, namely: `plot1.R`,..., `plot6.R`.
+Note that the code is included in all of them  (see `source("downloadAndUnzip.R")`) and indeed, there is a call to the sub-routine defined there (see the asignment `data <- downloadAndUnzip()` in all the routines).
+Next, each routine (`plot1.R`,..., `plot6.R`) works with a particular sub-set of the data and the required plot is yielded.

 ```{r}
 ################################